Kopke Colheita Tawny Port 2004

 the oldest Port

 Every wine tells a story.
 Kopke’s Colheitas, however, tell a unique story.
-To taste a wine is to taste history and, in the case of this 2003 Colheita, it means remembering a remarkable event like the sequencing of 99% of the human genome, with an accuracy of 99.99%.
-The Human Genome Project represented an enormous scientific breakthrough for medicine yet also raised fundamental ethical issues.
+To taste a wine is to taste history and, in the case of this 2004 Colheita, it means remembering a remarkable event like the launch of the social networking service Facebook.

 The wine should be stored in a cool and dry place, sheltered from light and temperature fluctuations, and the bottle should remain in an upright position.
 Over time, it is natural that sediment will form at the bottom of a bottle of Port wine.